IMdmp/private-events/README.md

 todo:
-- what does  rails scaffold do?
-- creating a model with a date attribute?
-- controller with index, this play all events.
 - setting devise again.(you've done this before, now to solidy it.)
 - adding association with user and event(user associationg for event must be called "creator")